Georgii-Malyshev/study-devops-autoprovision-vm/README.md

 Automatically provision a KVM virtual machine (managed through libvirt) on an Ubuntu Desktop 20.04 LTS/22.04 LTS.
 Also included is a playbook that allows tearing down created environment.

+Variables that define various parameters of the VM that will be provisioned are in the hosts.yml file.
+They should be set before running any of the playbooks.

 ---
 For these playbooks to work on your ansible control node you'll need: ansible-core